onnoowl/personal-site/README.md

 My work experience includes internships at Qualcomm, IBM, and five summers at SAS Institute.
 While at SAS, I gained experience with deep learning, data analysis, deployment technologies, and developed a deep learning patent.
 At IBM, I learned more about quantum computing and data visualization.
 At Qualcomm, I developed a DirectX ray tracing demo and analyzed its performance characteristics.

+I am seeking a position in prototyping or product development (remote, or local in Raleigh/Durham/RTP) that will fuel my passion for innovation, and make effective use of my diverse background in software.

 </div>

 <div class="card" markdown="1">